-Google is already the brains behind the Android platform that powers smartphones and tablets, plus ChromeOS that runs on Chromebooks, but another operating system has now appeared from the search giant.
+Google is already the brains behind the Android platform that powers smartphones and tablets, plus ChromeOS that runs on Chromebooks, but another operating system is in development by the search giant, and its developer portal has just gone live.
 Its name is Google Fuchsia, and we take a look at what it is and how we might all be using it in the future.

 Why does Google need a third operating system?